How to Reduce Competition with Comparison Chart Copy

 A comparison chart that includes competitor brands can be a tremendously effective addition to your product’s sales page.

-Naturally, introducing readers to other brands carries risk, especially when the features of their product closely align with yours.
+Naturally, introducing readers to other brands carries risk.
+This is true at each stage of the content marketing funnel.
+It’s also true when the features of their product closely align with yours.
 However, the solution is simple.
 Create the chart so that your product has the most check marks, x’s, and punched holes.
 Despite its bias, readers will often still perceive it as the best value.

 In addition to subjective markings, there are specific copy techniques that, when applied, can establish your product as both different and better.